 Paul then takes us from the humiliation of Christ to the exaltation of Christ.
 This is Paul's great declaration of how God responded to Christ's incarnation and humiliation.
-And let me remind you that it is very likely that verses 6-11 were a hymn of the early church.
-The form indicates to most commentators all that is necessary to make that conclusion - very likely a hymn.
-Certainly the theme of all of the Christian faith is bound up in this wonderful hymn.
+And let me remind you that it is very likely that verses 6 through 11 were a hymn of the early church.
+The form indicates to most commentators all that is necessary to make that conclusion...very likely a hymn.
+Certainly the theme of all the Christian faith is bound up in this wonderful hymn.
 And it has basically two parts: the humiliation of Christ and the exaltation of Christ.
 His humiliation pointed out in verses 6, 7 and 8; His exaltation pointed out in verses 9, 10 and 11.
-Those are the two themes that always make up the life and ministry of Christ: the sufferings of Christ and the glory to follow; humiliation, exaltation.
-The writer of Hebrews says of Christ that He “endured the cross, despising the shame for the joy that was set before Him” (Hebrews 12:2).
+And you will remember that Peter said that the great theme of the Old Testament prophecies was the sufferings of Christ and the glory to follow, 1 Peter 1:11.
+Those are the two themes that always make up the life and ministry of Christ...the sufferings of Christ and the glory to follow, humiliation--exaltation.
+The writer of Hebrews says of Christ that He endured the cross, despising the shame for the joy that was set before Him, Hebrews 12:2.
 Christ understood His sufferings in the light of His exaltation.
 He endured the pain because He could see the joy.

 You remember that the main idea in this section is unity.
-Back in verse 2 Paul says, "I want you to be of the same mind; I want you to maintain the same love.
+Back in verse 2 Paul says, "I want you to be of the same mind, I want you to maintain the same love.
 I want you to be sure that you are one in spirit, one in purpose."
 He's calling for unity.
-Then he says in verses 3-4, "Your unity is a product of your humility.
-As you consider others superior to yourself, and as you look on the things of others and not only your own, you will work out a humility that will manifest unity."
+Then he says in verses 3 and 4, "Your unity is a product of your humility.
+As you consider others superior to yourself and as you look on the things of other and not only your own, you will work out a humility that will manifest unity."
 Then he says, "If you need an example of such humility, take it from Christ.
-Christ humbled Himself, and that is the way you are to humble yourself."
+Christ humbled Himself and that is the way you are to humble yourself."
 Then he turns to say, "And Christ was exalted," and the implication is "so will you be exalted who have humbled yourselves as well."
 This then is a principle for practical application.
-The principle is this: he who humbles himself is - What? - is exalted, is exalted.
-So, "Let this attitude be in you which was also in Christ Jesus" is simply saying, “When you humble yourselves, willingly, God will lift you up.”
+The principle is this, he who humbles himself is what?
+Is exalted...is exalted.
+So, "Let this attitude be in you which was also in Christ Jesus" is simply saying when you humble yourselves willingly, God will lift you up.

-This obviously is a principle, not only that Paul wants to reiterate, but one that our Lord taught on a number of occasions.
-Listen to His words in Matthew 23:12, "Whoever exalts himself shall be humbled; and whoever humbles himself shall be exalted."
-Really, they're simply one principle with two sides.
+This obviously is a principle not only that Paul wants to reiterate but one that our Lord taught on a number of occasions.
+Listen to His words in Matthew 23:12, "Whoever exalts himself shall be humbled, and whoever humbles himself shall be exalted."
+Really they're really one principle with two sides.
 You lift yourself up, God will push you down.
 You push yourself down, God will lift you up.

 Notice the word "therefore" at the beginning of verse 9.
-It indicates, "therefore" also indicates that this is connected to verses 5-8.
+It indicates..."therefore" also indicates that this is connected to verses 5 to 8.
 Because of His humiliation therefore also God exalted Him.
 The two are inseparable.
 I wish I could bury this in our hearts deeply.
-Exaltation is connected to humiliation; there is no short cut.
-That is a truism; that is a principle.
+Exaltation is connected to humiliation, there is no short cut.
+That is a truism, that is a principle.
 If you desire to be lifted up by God, you will humble yourself.
 And so it is in Christ's case.
-He who so magnificently lowered Himself to death, “even the death on a cross,” is equally, magnificently lifted up and exalted by God.
-Notice that phrase "God highly exalted Him."
-That is the divine principle in operation, and that principle applies to your life and my life - the life of every believer.
-The word "highly exalted," a wonderful word in the Greek.
-It means “super exalted,” “hyper- exalted.”
-It uses the preposition huper as a prefix, from which we get hyper – “super exalted,” “hyper-exalted.”
+He who so magnificently lowered Himself to death, even the death on a cross, is equally magnificently lifted up and exalted by God.
+Notice that phrase "God highly exalted Him," that is the divine principle in operation and that principle applies to your life and my life, the life of every believer.
+The word "highly exalted," a wonderful word in the Greek, it means "super exalted...hyper- exalted."
+It uses the preposition huper as a prefix from which we get hyper, super exalted, hyper exalted.
 And it has the idea that in a moment of redemptive history God highly exalted Christ, lifted Him up.

 There's a lot in that.
-Let me kind of enrich your understanding of the super exaltation of Christ by reading a few scriptures.
-In Acts 2:32, Peter preaching at Pentecost says, "This Jesus God raised up again."
+Let me kind of enrich your understanding of the super exaltation of Christ by reading a few Scriptures.
+In Acts 2:32 Peter preaching at Pentecost says, "This Jesus God raised up again."
 Verse 33, "Therefore having been exalted to the right hand of God."
-So the exaltation of Christ includes the resurrection, and includes the coronation.
+So the exaltation of Christ includes the resurrection and it includes the coronation.
 He was raised up and He was exalted to the right hand of God.
-He went to sit on the Father's throne at His right hand.
-That's resurrection and coronation.
+He went to sit on the Father's throne at His right hand, that's resurrection and coronation.
 Those two elements are part of the exaltation of Christ.